Orbital vs Top Of The Pops [March 1990]

-Orbital released Chime on this day (12 March) in 1990, setting in motion what is now a three-decade career for the Hartnoll brothers.
+Orbital released Chime on 12 March in 1990, setting in motion what is now a three-decade career for the Hartnoll brothers.

 The release, on Pete Tong’s FFRR label (which followed a limited run on Jazzy M’s Oh Zone a few months previous) quickly broke the Top 40, and in late March of that year, the brothers were asked to appear on Top of the Pops – the pinnacle of pop superstardom (at least at the time).